Rapid Remote Teaching Resources

 6) Deliver course materials

-- Synchronous delivery: You can use the Blackboard Collaborate web conferencing tool (which is available for use in each eLearning course) to host a live class session.
-You can also record the session for students to view later.
+- Synchronous delivery: You can use the Microsoft Teams tool to host a live class session.
+You can also record the session for students to view later

-- Asynchronous delivery: You can record a Blackboard Collaborate session and post it.
-Other options include uploading lecture notes and handouts created in Word, PDF, or PowerPoint (which can be narrated).
-Additionally, you can record lectures using Camtasia Studio and upload them to the course.
+- Asynchronous delivery: You can record a Teams session or use Stream to record and post your lectures.
+Additionally, you can record and edit lectures using Camtasia Studio and upload them to Stream.
+Other options include uploading lecture notes and handouts created in Word, PDF, or PowerPoint (which can be narrated) to the eLearning course

 7) Conduct class activities and assessments online